 - any requirements of relevant Commonwealth or state/territory laws.’

-For further information on GCP compliance see also Getting started, and the Australian Code for the Responsible Conduct of Research, which provides guidance to institutions and researchers regarding responsible research practices and promotes integrity in research.
+For further information on GCP compliance see The Australian Clinical Trial Handbook: A simple, practical guide to the conduct of clinical trials to International standards of Good Clinical Practice (GCP) in the Australian context and the Australian Code for the Responsible Conduct of Research, which provides guidance to institutions and researchers regarding responsible research practices and promotes integrity in research.

 Ethics, regulations, and getting started.